zyfone/Awesome-Monocular_Occupancy_Prediction/README.md

 FlashOcc: Fast and Memory-Efficient Occupancy Prediction via Channel-to-Height Plugin

-[TIPS]
-# Current Trends in Occupancy Prediction & Semantic Scene Completion
+#[TIPS]-Current Trends in Occupancy Prediction & Semantic Scene Completion

 Occupancy Prediction and Semantic Scene Completion are still in their early stages.
 Popular methods that are gaining traction and making research easier to publish include: